 The Basic Stages of Foreclosure

 There are a few stages that are common to any foreclosure process.
 Those stages depend on what state you are in because each state uses 1 of 2 ways to foreclose on homes.
 The two ways states use to foreclose upon a property are: judicial sale or power of sale.
-In Oklahoma most foreclosures are judicial but a few are through power of sale.
+In Oklahoma most foreclosures are judicial but a few are through a power of sale.

 Under Judicial Foreclosure: